coreeng/core-platform-docs/content/platform/how-tos/minimise-costs.md

 ## Cluster setup with minimal costs
-Create a cluster with autoscaling disabled, preemptible nodes, HDD disk and `e2-medium` disk type.
+Create a cluster with preemptible instances, HDD disk and `e2-medium` disk type.

 ```yaml